StianOvrevage/stian.tech/_posts/2020-11-27-end-of-2020-rough-database-landscape.md

 <a id="NoSQL"></a>
 ### NoSQL

 All the rage the last decade.
 You put data in you get data out.
-The data is structured but not necessarily pre-defined.
+The data is structured but not necessarily predefined.
 Think JSON object with values, arrays and lists.

 The benefit is productivity when developing.
 The drawback is that you may pay a price for those shortcuts later if you're not careful.